Language center: Speech and language disorders

-Dyslexia is a language processing disorder.
-It involves learning difficulties such as reading, writing, word recognition, phonological recording, numeracy, and spelling.
-Although having access to appropriate intervention during childhood, these difficulties continue throughout the lifespan.
-Moreover, children are diagnosed with dyslexia when more than one factor affecting learning, such as reading, appears visible.
-Children diagnosed with dyslexia that have difficulties in concrete cognitive functioning is called an assumption of specificity, and it helps to diagnose dyslexia.
+Dyslexia is a language-processing disorder.
+It involves learning difficulties in reading, writing, word recognition, phonological recording, numeracy, and spelling.
+Even with access to appropriate intervention during childhood, these difficulties continue throughout the lifespan.
+Children are diagnosed with dyslexia when more than one factor affecting learning (e.g. reading or writing) appears.
+When children diagnosed with dyslexia have difficulties in concrete cognitive functioning, this is called an assumption of specificity, and it aids in the diagnosis of dyslexia.

-Some characteristics that distinguish dyslexics are incompetent phonological processing abilities causing misread of unfamiliar words and affecting comprehension; inadequacy of working memory affecting speaking, reading, and writing; errors in oral reading; oral skills difficulties as expressing oneself; and writing skills problems like expressing and spelling errors.
-Dyslexics not only experience learning difficulties but also other secondary characteristics as having difficulties organizing, planning, social interactions, motor skills, visual perception, and short-term memory.
+Some characteristics that distinguish dyslexics include errors in phonological processing, causing misreading of unfamiliar words, affecting comprehension; inadequacy of working memory, affecting speaking, reading, and writing; errors in oral reading; oral skill difficulties such as expressing oneself; and writing skill problems in areas such as spelling and general expression.
+Dyslexics not only experience learning difficulties, but also other secondary characteristics, such as having difficulties in organizing, planning, social interaction, motor skills, visual perception, and short-term memory.
 These characteristics affect personal and academic life.

-Dysarthria is a motor speech disorder caused by damage in the central and/or peripheral nervous system and it is related to degenerative neurological diseases, such as Parkinson's disease, cerebrovascular accident (CVA) and traumatic brain injury (TBI).
-Dysarthria is caused by a mechanical difficulty in the vocal cords or neurological disease-producing abnormal articulation of phonemes, such as instead of "b" a "p".
-A type of dyspraxia based on distortions of words is called apraxic dysarthria This type is related to facial apraxia and motor aphasia if Broca's area is involved.
+Dysarthria is a motor speech disorder caused by damage to the central and/or peripheral nervous system, and it is related to degenerative neurological diseases, such as Parkinson's disease, cerebrovascular accident (CVA), and traumatic brain injury (TBI).
+Dysarthria can be caused by a mechanical difficulty in the vocal cords, or neurological disease, and produces abnormal articulation of phonemes, such as using "b" in place of "p".
+Apraxic dysarthria is a type of dyspraxia that involves distortions of words.
+This type is related to facial apraxia and motor aphasia if Broca's area is involved.